JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 - Click the highlighted link after Network Interface:
 - Click IP configurations under settings on the left
 - Under Private IP Address, Click on the word Dynamic
-- Click on Static to make the IP address static
+- Click on Static and then Save to make the IP address static

 <p>